CAG9/distributed-computing/README.md

 CC BY-NC

 ## Installation and execution information:
-To run the file you need to use python and install tweepy and install forex-python,set the twitter credentials in a file named twitter_credentials.py
+To run the file you need to use python and install tweepy ( https://www.tweepy.org/ ) and install forex-python ( https://pypi.org/project/forex-python/ ),set the twitter credentials in a file named twitter_credentials.py

 ## Introductions:
 we set the principal libraries to get the  twitter data, we did a test with the words Donald Trump and the usd dollar price in mexican pesos